Helping you stay safe from common fraud…

 We’re a mutual building society and we’re proud to deliver a first-class customer service consistently.
 Our members are at the heart of what we do and we’re committed to helping people towards a safe and secure financial future.
 One important part of this is helping you stay safe against fraud.

-Take Five is a national awareness campaign led by UK Finance and backed by Her Majesty’s Government delivered with, and through, a range of partners in the UK payments industry.
+Take Five is a national awareness campaign led by UK Finance and backed by His Majesty’s Government delivered with, and through, a range of partners in the UK payments industry.
 They offer lots of hints and tips and they provide straight-forward and impartial advice on financial fraud prevention.
 Visit the Take Five website for their advice and to access the helpful material they provide.
 Here you can find more information and advice on how to protect yourself.

 Consumers are urged to follow the advice of the Take Five to Stop Fraud campaign to:

 Taking a moment to stop and think before parting with your money or information could keep you safe.

 Could it be fake?
 It’s ok to reject, refuse, or ignore any requests.
 Only criminals will try to rush or panic you.